 It is still completely safe to observe bats from a distance.
 Bats occupying your attic, barn, or other structures on your property pose little risk to humans as long as they do not have regular access to living spaces inside a home.
 People should still avoid direct contact with bats since, although it is rare, bats can carry rabies.

 If you are a Bat Watch participant, there are no risks associated with conducting counts of bats emerging from their colonies and, in fact, your counts are now more important than ever because regular fieldwork by bat researchers has been significantly impacted by the pandemic.
 For more information on how to live in harmony with bats, click here.

 The risk of transmission of SARS-CoV-2 from humans to bats is low but, using the precautionary approach, experts have raised the concern that SARS-CoV-2 could spread from humans to North American bats.
 This could increase negative impacts on bat populations that are already badly affected by white-nose syndrome .
-Moreover, if SARS-CoV-2 spreads from humans to bats, it could establish a new wildlife reservoir for SARS-CoV-2, which would make it very difficult, if not impossible, to eventually eradicate the virus after the pandemic subsides.
+Moreover, if SARS-CoV-2 spreads from humans to bats, it could establish a wildlife reservoir for SARS-CoV-2 or create new variants, which would make it very difficult, if not impossible, to eventually eradicate the virus after the pandemic subsides.

 To prevent transmitting SARS-CoV-2 to bats, experts now recommend (click here for guidance provided by the Canadian Wildlife Health Cooperative):